liyong31/lisa2/readme.md

     Note that MONA has explicit state representation but encodes the labels on transition symbolically.
     For more details on the representation of DFA in MONA, we refer to https://www.brics.dk/mona/mona14.pdf.

-6. Compile Swift
+6. Compile Lisa2

-    * Compile Swift with Make:
+    * Compile Lisa2 with Make:

             make T